 Implant-Supported Dentures Can Restore Your Quality of Life

 Implant-supported dentures offer a stable, natural-looking replacement for several missing teeth or an entire dental arch.
 Anchored into the jaw with titanium posts, implant-retained dentures provide unmatched durability and stability.
 Additionally, Dearborn Family Dentistry has an onsite laboratory which allows us to hold patients' custom dentures to the highest functional and aesthetic standards.
 Patients in and around Dearborn, MI, can trust Drs.
-Bruce Luria, Mark Luria, and Dr. Rena Allswang to provide them with cutting-edge restorative solutions in a welcoming and relaxed setting.
+Mohanad Ballani, Mark Luria, and Dr. Rena Allswang to provide them with cutting-edge restorative solutions in a welcoming and relaxed setting.

 Implant-Supported vs. Traditional Dentures